-~ This quick, incredibly delicious vegetarian chili recipe is ready in less than 30 minutes, and is made almost entirely with pantry staples!
+~ This quick, incredibly delicious vegetarian chili recipe is ready in about 30 minutes, and is made almost entirely with pantry staples!
 It’s loaded with so much depth of flavor, and also with nutritional powerhouse ingredients!
 So fantastic, yet so easy!
 We don’t miss the meat one bit! ~

 It’s no mystery that one of my very best secrets to healthy home-cooked meals is a well-stocked pantry.
 (Keeps me ready for whatever life throws my way!)

 This amazingly delicious chili recipe proves it.

 I mean, no matter how I plan my week and coordinate menus, something always changes.
 Practice times are moved, traffic jams snarl my husband’s already-lengthy commute, carpool plans get shifted … basically, life happens!
 And, there go my best-laid dinner plans!

 You’ve been there, too – I just know it, and I feel your pain!